I have a nagging, almost involuntary habit.

-Any human life, from the womb to the tomb, constitutes myriads of circumstances – the good, the bad and the ugly.
-Success, failure and disappointment are inescapable.
+Any human life, from the womb to the tomb, is a product of it’s experiences; carved and shaped by circumstances – the good, the bad and the ugly.
 Life is chequered with ups and downs; we all have our share of them.
 To believe otherwise is injurious.
 We may not be able to choose our life’s experiences, but the choice of how we respond to them is ours.

-I believe the passage of time gives a better perspective of a past occurrence.
+I believe the passage of time gives better perspective to a past occurrence.
 In retrospect, we see more clearly, and may accept and appreciate the experiences we have had, especially the difficult ones.
-When you consider a traumatic experience like rape, retrospection, though hardly a reminiscence, can be very insightful and rewarding if buoyed by acceptance, forgiveness and the determination to move on.
+When you consider a traumatic experience like rape, retrospection, not reminiscence, can be very insightful and rewarding.
+If buoyed by acceptance, forgiveness and the determination to move on.

 A classic example is Joseph, the son of Jacob, who, out of jealousy and hatred, was sold into slavery by his biological brothers.
 When they met him many years later in a situation where they are at his mercy, he responded,